-Accounting standards emphasize that fair value is a market-based measurement, not an entity-specific measurement.
+Accounting standards emphasize that fair value is a market-based measurement, not an entityspecific measurement.
 Therefore, a fair value measurement should be determined based on the assumptions that market participants would use in pricing the asset or liability.
 As a basis for considering market participant assumptions in fair value measurements, standards established a three-tier hierarchy to distinguish between various types of inputs used in determining the value of an organization's financial instruments.
 The inputs are summarized as follows:

-- Level 1 Inputs Quoted prices (unadjusted) in active markets for identical assets and liabilities.
-Valuations of these instruments do not require a high degree of judgment since the valuations are based on readily available quoted prices in active markets. - Level 2 Inputs Quoted prices for similar assets or liabilities in active markets; quoted prices for identical or similar assets or liabilities that are not active; and inputs other than quoted prices that are observable, such as models or other valuation methodologies.
-Valuations in this category are inherently less reliable than Level 1 quoted market prices due to the degree of subjectivity involved in determining appropriate methodologies and the applicable underlying assumptions.
+- Level 1 Quoted prices (unadjusted) in active markets for identical assets and liabilities.
+Valuations of these instruments do not require a high degree of judgment since the valuations are based on readily available quoted prices in active markets. - Level 2 Quoted prices for similar assets or liabilities in active markets; quoted prices for identical or similar assets or liabilities that are not active; and inputs other than quoted prices that are observable, such as models or other valuation methodologies.
+Valuations in this category are inherently less reliable than Level 1 quoted market prices due to the degree of subjectivity involved in determining appropriate methodologies and the applicable underlying assumptions. - Level 3 Unobservable inputs for the valuation of the asset or liability.
+Level 3 assets include investments for which there is little, if any, market activity.
+These inputs require significant management judgment or estimation.
+These financial instruments have inputs that cannot be validated by readily determinable market data and generally involve considerable judgment by management.